Integrating Mechanistic Modeling and Machine Learning to Study CD4+/CD8+ CAR-T Cell Dynamics with Tumor Antigen

+This highlights the distinction between mechanistic insight and predictive utility.
+Although the extended Kirouac et al. framework exhibits nonlinear outcome transitions under specific parameter variations, these behaviors depend strongly on patient-specific parameter combinations and are not universal; therefore, we used sensitivity analyses to systematically identify the parameters most influential for clinically relevant outcomes.
+We identified five such key parameters, and explored the effects of noise in patient-specific measurements of these parameters.
+Importantly, the noise levels considered here are intended as stress tests of predictive reliability rather than realistic models of experimental measurement error.
+While these noise levels may exceed typical experimental variability, substantial uncertainty can arise when parameters are inferred indirectly or estimated from sparse clinical data.

-Additionally, our model allowed for exploration of how patient-specific variations in immune and tumor characteristics influence response to treatment.
-Although noise in parameter measurements may hinder direct predictions of treatment outcomes using the mathematical model, machine learning provides a potential solution for identifying which patients are likely to respond.
-We trained a neural network on noisy parameter sets and corresponding simulation outcomes to predict virtual patient responses, achieving a balanced accuracy of 66.4\% (a significant improvement from 31.1\% for direct predictions from the mathematical model).
+We demonstrate that although noise in parameter measurements hinders direct predictions of treatment outcomes using the mathematical model, machine learning provides a potential solution for identifying possible treatment responders.
+We trained a neural network on noisy parameter sets and corresponding simulation outcomes to predict virtual patient responses, achieving improved overall performance for direct predictions from the mathematical model.
+It is important to note, however, that this recovery is partial and does not eliminate the need for accurate parameter measurement; rather, it highlights regimes where data-driven methods can complement mechanistic models when uncertainty is unavoidable.
 Additionally, the agreement between SHAP and mechanistic sensitivity analyses strengthens confidence in the model’s predictions and illustrates the complementarity of mechanistic and machine learning approaches.